Gaudapada: Dates

 The century in which Gaudapada lived and his life details are uncertain.
 Estimates vary from early 6th to 7th century CE.
 He is generally dated based on estimates for Adi Shankara, whose teacher Govinda Bhagavatpada is presumed to be the direct disciple of Gaudapada.
 Shankara, in some texts, refers to Gaudapada as the "teacher's teacher" who knows the tradition of the Vedānta (sampradāya-vit).
 Assuming how long each lived and when, Gaudapada is estimated to have lived sometime in the 7th century CE.
 Alternatively, states Potter, the phrase "teacher's teacher" should not be taken literally, and more in the sense of another phrase he uses for Gaudapada, namely Paramaguru (highest teacher).
-According to Michael Comans, Gaudapada may have been the guru of Sankara's teacher but was likely a more distant guru (aka Vasudevacharya).
+According to Michael Comans, Gaudapada may have been the guru of Sankara's teacher but was perhaps a more distant guru (aka Vasudevacharya) due to the number of times he references the Gauḍapada kārikās.

 Another estimate places him around the early 6th century.
 This estimate is based on Buddhist literature, and particularly the works of scholars Bhavaviveka, Santaraksita and Kamalasila, who cite Gauḍapada kārikās.
 Bhavaviveka was a contemporary of Dharmapala, states Karl Potter, while Chinese texts and travel accounts place Dharmapala in the mid 6th century CE.
 Assuming the Buddhist and Chinese records are reliable, and for Bhavaviveka to have quoted Gauḍapada kārikās, Gaudapada must have lived around 500 CE, or sometime in the first half of 6th century CE.
 But, it is certain that Gaudapada lived after the 4th century because he cites some Buddhist views of Nāgārjuna and Asanga, the latter of whom various accounts place in 4th century.